buglss/cronti/README.md

 ## intervalTime

-Creates crontime based on start and end date.
+Creates crontime expression based on start and end date.
 According to step parameter, it is specified in which intervals it will work between two dates.
 The step parameter is used in days, hours or minutes.

 #### Input